alejandrochang/StudyGuideNotes/node.md

 Always lean towards the asynchronous approach.
 As your files get bigger and your users increase you want to be able to deliver the best experience possible.
 This is done through the Event Loop and through using asynchronous operations.
 It will make it more performant and make it seem faster.

 Streams:
+Streams are event emitters.

+# Section 7: HTTP and being a Web Server
+IP: Internet Protocol(IP) - a sequence of numbers that uniquely identifies that computer

+HTTP - For web
+FTP - For Files
+SMTP - For Emails

+They're traveling from computer to computer sending information.
+The way to send those protocols revolves around TCP.

+TCP: Transmission Control Protocol.
+TCP takes that information and splits it into pieces throught the socket.
+Each indivdual piece is a packet.
+Your operating system has these abilities, Node.js provides the ability to access those features of your operating system.

+Port: Once a computer receives a packet, how it knows what program to send it to.

+Browser -> domain name -> maps to IP address(request) -> Web Server -> looks specifically for the port for what you're looking for.
+We assign a specific port to different protocols.
+What is the port that we're 'listening' to?

+Most unsecure websites, the port that information is being sent from is port 80.
+There are lots of ports that by default are being used by different things.

+HTTP Parser
+A C program it parses request and responses and other binary data.
+Knows what to do with the data that is passed onto it.

+API give and receive data to work with and get assistance in building software applications.
+Most of the data now in days is JSON.

+Sending and receiving data in HTTP responses is very convenient and the ultimate way to transfer data in JS.
+It is a very simple way to build API's that you can use in all kinds of applications.
+Object -> JSON

+# Section 8: NPM The Node Package Manager

+# Section 9: Express
+HTTP Method: Specifies the type of action the request wishes to make.
+(GET, POST, DELETE).
+Also called verbs.

+Work that happens between the request and the response.
+This is what Node/Express is good for.